2019 Chinook Celebration of Music Festival

 This high quality, non-competitive, festival is for students in all instruments and of all skill levels.
 Students are scheduled into classes based on age and skill level.
 Classes are also available for adult students.
 All genres of music are welcome.

-Online Registration Registration for the 2018 Chinook Celebration of Music Festival begins on September 25, and closes on November 1.
+Online Registration Registration for the 2019 Chinook Celebration of Music Festival open in the fall of 2019.

 The following information is required at the time of festival registration:

 Title of musical selection and name of composer.

 Grade level of the musical selection/name of the book containing the musical selection.

 Timing of musical selection.

 The registration fee is $20 per student, per instrument.